The 2021 Convention of the Washington State Labor Council, AFL-CIO is July 21-23 via Zoom video conferencing. Here's everything you need to know.

 - Review the convention’s Zoom Meeting Tips

 - Review the Proposed Rules and Order of Business

 - If you are a first-time delegate, check out the New Delegate page to find out what the WSLC is, what it does, and your role at this convention.

-- IN LIEU OF COPE BUTTONS at this year’s convention, please make a $20 suggested contribution to COPE and then download our official 2020 WSLC Convention Virtual Background!
+- Each year at convention, volunteers sell COPE buttons to raise money for WSLC political programs.
+IN LIEU OF COPE BUTTONS at this year’s convention, please make a $20 suggested contribution to COPE and then download our official 2021 WSLC Convention Virtual Background to use on Zoom.

 - WSLC Code of Conduct